-Aims: This work aims to (1) present an overview of important published literature about existing methods for the analysis of the tibolone and/or its metabolites in pharmaceutical formulations and biological fluids and (2) to conduct a critical comparison of the analytical methods used in doping control, pharmacokinetic and pharmaceutical formulations analysis of tibolone and its metabolites.
+Aims: This work aims to (1) present an overview of important published literature on existing methods for the analysis of tibolone and/or its metabolites in pharmaceutical formulations and biological fluids and (2) to conduct a critical comparison of the analytical methods used in doping control, pharmacokinetics and pharmaceutical formulations analysis of tibolone and its metabolites.

-Results and conclusions: The major analytical method described for analysis of tibolone in pharmaceutical formulations is High pressure liquid chromatography (HPLC) coupled to ultraviolet (UV) detection, while Liquid chromatography (LC) or Gas chromatography (GC) used in combination with mass spectrometry (MS) or tandem mass spectrometry (MS/MS) is employed in analysis of tibolone and/or its metabolites in biological fluids.
+Results and Conclusion: The major analytical method described for the analysis of tibolone in pharmaceutical formulations is High Pressure Liquid Chromatography (HPLC) coupled with ultraviolet (UV) detection, while Liquid Chromatography (LC) or Gas Chromatography (GC) used in combination with Mass Spectrometry (MS) or tandem mass spectrometry (MS/MS) is employed for the analysis of tibolone and/or its metabolites in biological fluids.